Device management

 - Open the device web UI (e.g. Shelly) using its IP address

-- Go to Settings → Advanced → MQTT (or similar)
+- Go to device connection settings (Settings → Advanced → MQTT or similar)

 - Verify TLS/SSL setting and matching port

-- Open the "MQTT credentials" page in Optimaatti
+- Open the "Connection details" page in Optimaatti

 - Copy host, port, username and password

-- Paste values into device MQTT settings exactly
+- Paste values into device connection settings exactly

 - Save and reboot the device if prompted

-Always get host, port, username and password from Optimaatti "MQTT credentials".
+Always get host, port, username and password from Optimaatti "Connection details".

-Do not use example placeholders.Common MQTT fields and what they mean
+Do not use example placeholders.Common connection fields and what they mean

-- -Host: MQTT server address.
+- -Host: server address.
 Copy as-is from Optimaatti.

 Set up Shelly without the Shelly App